Blairwin/blairIrwinDotCom/README.md

 # blairIrwinDotCom
-This is the site for my performance!
+This is the site for my performance work!
 Along with coding, I do music theatre, which was my first love.
-It's not entirely done yet (will it ever be?!
-Always something fun to add...), but I'm quite pleased with the progress so far. :)
+I'm constantly thinking of other fun things to add.